-NNSA Policy, NAP-451.1, National Environmental Policy Act Compliance Program, requires heads of program offices and heads of field offices to track and annually report progress made in implementing, and the effectiveness of, commitments to minimize environmental impacts identified in NEPA documents.
-This Mitigation Action Plan Annual Report (MAPAR) fulfills this requirement of documenting the mitigation actions that are identified in the 2008 SWEIS MAP.
-Subsequent mitigation actions identified in other NEPA documents have been incorporated into the 2008 SWEIS MAP and are tracked annually through this MAPAR.
-As required by the 2008 SWEIS MAP, a draft MAPAR summarizing the work conducted by LANL and Newport News Nuclear BWXT (N3B) in the previous fiscal year (FY) is submitted for review to the DOE/NNSA Los Alamos Field Office each October.
-The DOE/NNSA Los Alamos Field Office finalizes and publishes the SWEIS MAPAR, which also includes subsequent MAP's from other NEPA documents (Section 2.0).
+NNSA Policy, NAP-451.1, National Environmental Policy Act Compliance Program, requires the tracking and annual reporting of the progress made in implementing mitigations and the effectiveness of the mitigation actions committed to in a NEPA decision document and documented in the associated MAPs.
+This Mitigation Action Plan Annual Report (MAPAR) fulfills this requirement, documenting the mitigation actions identified in the MAP for LANL Operations and subsequent MAPs associated with the operation of Los Alamos National Laboratory (LANL).
+As required by the MAP for LANL Operations, a draft MAPAR summarizing the work conducted by LANL in the previous fiscal year (FY) is submitted for review to the DOE/NNSA Los Alamos Field Office finalizes and publishes the MAPAR.

-The 2008 SWEIS MAP requires tracking of mitigation actions in a log, with quarterly transmission to the DOE/NNSA Los Alamos Field Office NEPA Compliance Officer.
-The log includes information regarding the scope, schedule, interim milestones, deliverables, and closures of the mitigation actions and any issues identified each quarter.
-The annual MAPAR provides a complete tracking log with a summary of the major actions taken in the previous FY (Table 1).
+The MAP for LANL Operations requires tracking of mitigation actions in a log that includes information regarding the scope, schedule, interim milestones, deliverables, and closures of the mitigation actions and any issues identified during the previous FY.
+The MAPAR provides the completed tracking log with a summary of the major actions taken in the previous FY (Table 3-1).

-During the preparation of the 2019 MAPAR, the 2008 SWEIS MAP was reviewed to determine whether the mitigation actions remain effective, and if any mitigation actions have been executed and need to be formally closed.
-Revision of the 2008 SWEIS MAP may be recommended in the MAPAR to address significant changes, new actions, or deficiencies.
+During the preparation of the MAPAR, the MAP for LANL Operations is reviewed to determine whether the mitigation actions remain effective and if any mitigation actions have been completed and need to be formally closed.
+Revision of the MAP for LANL Operations may be recommended in the MAPAR to address significant changes, new actions, or deficiencies.